pepmartinez/aswh/README.md

 would end up calling `https://alpha.omega/a/b` using the https agent configured at `agents.https.agent_z`

 If no agent is specified, no agent will be used; this would force `connection: close` upstream.
-Same applies if the agent specified is not configured
+Same applies if the agent specified is not configured.

 ## Queue REST API

-`aswh` provides a simple REST API to queues, which allow for simple introspection operations on queues and also to delete elements in queues
+`aswh` provides a simple REST API to queues, which allow for simple introspection operations on queues and also to delete elements in queues.

 ### `GET /q`: lists queue groups

-This call lists the configured queue groups along with some basic information
+This call lists the configured queue groups along with some basic information:

 ```shell
 $ curl http://localhost:6677/q | python3 -mjson.tool